jamesgary/elm-config-ui/README.md

 - Automatically save changes to localStorage
 - Encodes config data to JSON so you can save in a more persistent `.json` file

 This is meant to be used a dev-facing tool.
 Hence, there's limited customizability for things like the view.
-For a fully customizable editor with things like advanced validation and types, you might be better building your own.
+For a fully customizable editor with things like advanced validation and types, feel free to fork and modify!

 # Install